 - Late antique burial

-"A Viewer Walks into a Tomb: Transformation in the Cubiculum Leonis," in The Art of Transformation, edited by Renee Gondek and Elizabeth Molacek, Oxbow (forthcoming).
+"A Viewer Walks into a Tomb: Transformation in the Cubiculum Leonis," in The Art of Transformation: Case Studies from Mediterranean Contexts, edited by Renee Gondek and Elizabeth Molacek, Oxbow (January 2019).

 "Ambrose's Baptismal Ritual as Apocalyptic Experience," Studia Ambrosiana 9 (2016): 275-292.